habin-isa/Angelos/README.md

 Our final day of work on the project was spent tidying up the final loose ends of the project, and bringing together our presentation.

+* Jess and Charly added a fake call screen and got the fake call function to work as we wanted
+* Muzzi and Habin got the app to ask permission to use your location
+* Dione wrote feature tests

 ### Day 10

 Our final day!
-After our careers fair, we had the opportunity to present our completed project and celebrate!
+After the careers fair, we had the opportunity to demo and present our completed project and celebrate!